Minimal spanning trees and Stein's method: Outline of proof

-Then, an application of Theorem \ref{thm:chatterjee} reduces the problem to getting an upper bound on $\E|\Delta_e M-\tilde{\Delta}_e M|$.
-The actual calculations are given in Section \ref{sec:actual proof of poissonmst} and Section \ref{sec:actual proof of latticemst}.
+Then an application of Theorem \ref{thm:chatterjee} reduces the problem to getting an upper bound on $\E|\Delta_e M-\tilde{\Delta}_e M|$.
+The actual calculations are given in Section \ref{sec:actual proof of latticemst}.
 This is the precise formulation of the heuristics explained above.